grromrell/py_external_sort/README.md

 So I decided to not do the above things.
 The last point is the killer.
 In order to make this bad boy (kinda) fast we need to use some multiprocessing, which in reality requires a full rewrite, not just a pull request.
 So just how fast is it?

 * A sort of a 20 gb file with this version can be done in ~1860 seconds on average (31 minutes) and that can be increased if parameters are optimized
-* A sort of a 20 gb file with csvsort 1.3 finished in ~XXXX seconds on average (XX minutes) using the same parameters and files.
+* A sort of a 20 gb file with csvsort 1.3 finished in ~19006 seconds on average (316 minutes) using the same parameters and files.

 Wow, its way faster!
-Sweet.
+10x isn't bad.
 Good luck.